Kaiede/Bedrockifier/Wiki/HTTP-Server.md

 ### Service Status
 - `/status`

-This provides more details.
+This provides more details about the service's current state in JSON format.
 Currently only provides information about the last backup.
 The date of the backup, wether or not it succeeded, and the size of the worlds backed up.

 ## Privileged Tasks

 These tasks require a token to execute.
-On each launch, Bedrockifier currently generates a new random token and writes it to `/config/.bedrockifierToken`.
+On each launch, Bedrockifier generates a new random token and writes it to `/config/.bedrockifierToken`.
 This token must be provided when making requests to these endpoints.

 This is done by providing an authorization header as part of the request, providing the token stored in the token file: `Authorization: Bearer <Token>`.
 When using curl, it's possible to pass the token in using a command similar to this: